-Collaboration and Partnership Working
+Collaboration and partnership working

-I am committed to working with communities and partner agencies at every level to deliver the ambitions of this plan and, in line with my statutory duties, I will continue to keep opportunities for local and regional collaboration under review.

-At a local level, I will continue to work with agencies across a range of partnership structures with the shared goal of 'making Nottinghamshire Safe'.
-These include:
+I am committed to working with communities and partner agencies at every level to deliver the ambitions of this plan.
+At a local level, we will continue to work across a range of partnership structures with the shared goal of 'making Nottinghamshire Safe', including:

 - Nottingham Crime and Drug Partnership (CDP).
 The City's strategic community safety partnership which aims to reduce the harm and misuse of drugs and alcohol and tackle crime in the City - Safer Nottinghamshire Board (SNB).
 The County's strategic group that ensures the delivery of shared priorities and community safety agreement required under Crime and Disorder Regulations 2007.
-The SNB supports local Community Safety Partnerships (CSPs) for South Nottinghamshire, Mansfield and Ashfield and Bassetlaw, Newark and Sherwood - Health and Wellbeing Boards: The Nottingham and Nottinghamshire Health and Wellbeing Boards are partnerships between local authorities, NHS and the wider community to improve the health and wellbeing across Nottinghamshire and reduce health inequalities.
+The SNB supports local Community Safety Partnerships (CSPs) for South Nottinghamshire, Mansfield and Ashfield and Bassetlaw, Newark and Sherwood - Violence Reduction Unit (VRU).
+A multi-agency partnership mandated by the Home Office to provide strategic leadership and coordination to reduce serious violence in Nottingham City and Nottinghamshire

+Health and Wellbeing Boards: The Nottingham and Nottinghamshire Health and Wellbeing Boards are partnerships between local authorities, NHS and the wider community to improve the health and wellbeing across Nottinghamshire and reduce health inequalities.

 I also want to empower communities to actively participate in tackling the issues that affect them and to work with statutory partners to develop sustainable solutions to long-term community problems.

 I will seek to deepen our understanding of the issues facing specific communities, and explore opportunities to better involve citizens and people with 'lived experience' in shaping the services that they receive.